project-fifo/docs/general/rightmanagement.rst

 Users
 `````

-Normal users that can can see, start, stop, restart VM's but not create or delete them.
+Normal users can see, start, restart and stop VMs but are not allowed to create or delete them.

 Basic permissions
 ''''''''''''''''''